Hunted in Holland: Cast

+Reception

+The Monthly Film Bulletin wrote: "This fast-moving detective adventure should delight children up to the age at which backgrounds crammed with Dutchmen gaping at the camera crew becomes an illusion-shattering distraction.
+The barge's entry into Rotterdam is excitingly shot and edited, yet not much sophistication will be needed to pick holes in the story elsewhere – e.g., would a barrage of tomatoes defeat a gang who, a scene later, are shown to carry a gun?
+The boys have nicely contrasted characters, but the adults are grotesques overacted for laughs.
+The Dutch settings photograph prettily; however in this as in many other respects the film compares unfavourably with the polish of a recent American work for children with Low Countries locations, A Dog of Flanders."

 Homage

 Hunted in Holland pays homage to Louis Lumière's 1895 silent film L'Arroseur Arrosé, in which a boy steps on the hose that a gardener is using to water his plants, cutting off the water flow.
 When the gardener tilts the nozzle up to inspect it, the boy releases the hose, causing the water to spray him.
 In this film Aanike van Helder is the scallywag.